gustafssone/zaptecwebhook/README.md

 https://zaptec.mydomain.com/external/djS8b9wGb7Q6RyA8cUa4VtvHGFLUbAEp5rRWdfKX8Gs7h9uyssb95xk935L8tUwf/end

+I have a Zaptec Go, it flashes white while waiting for authorization.
+It takes a few minutes for the Zaptec Cloud to pick up the authentication (patience!), then the charging box should turn blue.

 Generate random ids for obfuscation instead of my examples Start it with node for validation if you want:
 ```